ts33kr/boot/README.md

 line of code, without having to write all the usual boilerplate code that is necessary to power a production application and its deployment.
 Here is a list of some of the features supported out of the box.

 * **Strong REST & JSON architecture with SOA approach**
 * **Out of the box statistics and measurements essentials**
+* **Essentials for authentication & access control with JWT**
 * **Expose inventory & docs for endpoints defined in the app**
 * Switching app environments: dev, production, staging, etc
 * Automatically load a config (TOML) based on the environment
-* Flexible URL routing with placeholders, hosts and patterns
+* Flexible URL routing with placeholders, masks and patterns
-* Structured logger is automatically available in the app
+* Structured logger is automatically available within the app
 * Middleware support on a per-endpoint and per-service basis
-* Shipped with essentials for authentication & access control
 * Auto connecting to multiple DBs by just adding config sections
 * Support for MongoDB & major SQL databases out of the box
-* Support for Redis as session, cache & general purpose storage
 * High performance and efficient memory consumption
 * Efficiently serving static resources (asset files)